Individual

 Ringworm;

-Joint sprain or strain,
+Joint sprain or strain, recovered and no restrictions;

-and infrequent with no
+Migraine headache, mild and infrequent with no emergency room visits;

 Mild depression.

-and weight when I apply for
+Will a Arizona health insurance company look at my height and weight when I apply for insurance?

 Yes.
 Insurance companies